 Answer : All applications will be considered for screening with or without referee reports.
 However, your application is likely to be much stronger with referee reports, and so we strongly advise all students to ensure that their referees do send in the reports.

-Answer : We appreciate that the INAT-2021 dates may clash with examinations at some institutions.
+Answer : We understand that the INAT-2023 dates may clash with examinations at some institutions.
 Unfortunately, we cannot alter the dates for individual students.
-We recommend that students whose examination dates clash with INAT-2021 should apply to IUCAA via the Joint Entrance Screening Test (JEST).
+We recommend that students whose examination dates clash with INAT-2023 should apply to IUCAA via the Joint Entrance Screening Test (JEST).

-Answer : Limited accommodation may be available on the IUCAA campus for INAT-2021 candidates.
-If you would like to avail of this accommodation, please send an e-mail to the Co-ordinator, INAT-2021, at the e-mail address email@example.com by November 15, 2021.
+Answer : Limited accommodation may be available on the IUCAA campus for INAT-2023 candidates.
+If you would like to avail of this accommodation, please send an e-mail to the Co-ordinator, INAT-2023, at the e-mail address firstname.lastname@example.org by November 24, 2022.

 Answer : Yes, you are eligible for INAT, with the same eligibility criteria as for Indian students.
 However, all foreigners require clearance from the Indian government before joining IUCAA.
 Selection to IUCAA via the INAT will be subject to this clearance.